 $154,802,912

-Set in Afghanistan in 2005, this story centers on the experiences of Navy SEALs Marcus Luttrell (played by Mark Wahlberg), Michael Murphy (played by Taylor Kitsch), Danny Dietz (played by Emile Hirsch), and Matthew “Axe” Axelson (played by Ben Foster).
+Set in 2005 Afghanistan, Lone Survivor follows the gripping true story of Navy SEALs Marcus Luttrell (Mark Wahlberg), Michael Murphy (Taylor Kitsch), Danny Dietz (Emile Hirsch), and Matthew “Axe” Axelson (Ben Foster).

 ActionAdventureBiography